juhoinkinen/Annif-wiki/Project-configuration.md

 Annif projects are used to set up backends and configure them with a specific vocabulary and parameters.
+By default project settings are looked in (in this order)
+1. `projects.cfg` file (in [INI format](https://en.wikipedia.org/wiki/INI_file))
+2. `projects.toml` file (in [TOML format](https://en.wikipedia.org/wiki/TOML))
+3. `projects.d` directory (containing `*.cfg` and/or `*.toml` files).

-Projects are defined in a file commonly called `projects.cfg`.
-By default, Annif looks for this file in the current directory where it is executed, but you can specify another path using the `ANNIF_PROJECTS` environment variable or the `--projects`  option after a command.
+These configuration files and the directory are searched in the current working directory by default, but you can specify another path using the `ANNIF_PROJECTS` environment variable or the `--projects`  option after a command.
+In the case of a configuration directory all the configuration files in that directory (filenames matching the patterns `*.cfg` or `*.toml`) are read and their contents merged; this can ease the deployment of independently developed projects.

-Here is an example project configuration.
-The configuration file format follows the [INI style](https://en.wikipedia.org/wiki/INI_file) and each project is represented as a section, with the identifier of the project as the section name.
+Below is an example project configuration in INI format.
+Each project is represented as a section, with the identifier of the project as the section name.
+Note that the TOML format differs essentially from INI format by requiring string values to be quoted.

 ```
 [tfidf-en]